Tan Cheng Bock: Appointment to Chuan Hup

 Tan's appointment as non-executive chairman of Chuan Hup Holdings (CHH) Ltd in 1991 was unusual at the time, as Members of Parliament did not normally hold such positions.
-Prime Minister Goh Chok Tong, who had been a classmate of Tan's in Raffles Institution, later said that he had initially been inclined to say no to Tan's request because Tan was a medical practitioner with no experience in shipping:
+Prime Minister Goh Chok Tong, who had been a classmate of Tan's in Raffles Institution, later said that he had initially been inclined to say no to Tan's request because Tan was a medical practitioner with no experience in shipping.

-"When I first saw the letter, the old attitude was, why is the company interested in him?
-Is it to use him to open doors in Singapore?
-People know that he was my classmate.
-He is close to me.
-And would they use him to take advantage of his relationship with me?
-I would regard that as natural initial reservations".

-Goh ultimately agreed to the appointment, but in the letter he sent to Tan made clear his reservations:

-"When you become CHH's non-executive chairman, you should distinguish clearly between your private position as CHH's chairman and your public position as MP.
-You should not lobby any public officer in the course of your business.
-You have often spoken publicly on the state of the property market, and the need for the Government to intervene.
-It has not always been clear whether you were speaking as an MP, or in your private or professional capacity.
-This has confused the public".

-Goh later confirmed that neither Tan nor his company had ever tried to take advantage of his position.
+Goh ultimately agreed to the appointment, but in the letter he sent to Tan made clear his reservations: Goh later confirmed that neither Tan nor his company had ever tried to take advantage of his position.

 Current appointments

-Tan has also held the position of Chairman of Dredging International Asia Pacific Pte Ltd since 1997.
+Tan is the Chairman of Dredging International Asia Pacific Pte Ltd, a position he held since 1997.